-Around 75% of mothers are already working when the child is aged 7, and therefore a natural next question is what type of mothers drive the effects.
+Around 75 percent of mothers are already working when the child is aged seven, and therefore a natural next question is what type of mothers drive the effects.
 We explore this in our analyses in Sections V.C and V.D.
-We find no effects of a child's SSA on paternal employment (not shown) as paternal employment rates are high and stable across focal child age (see Figure A4.B).
+We find no effects of a child's SSA on paternal employment (not shown) as paternal employment rates are high and stable across focal child age (see Online Appendix Figure A4.B).

-When we focus on how the counterfactual employment rates diverge at age 7, Figure 5B shows employment rates for mothers who have old-for-grade children are consistently above those for mothers who have young-for-grade children until the child turns 17, the largest differences being in the early schooling years.
-Hence, a later school start allows parents to allocate more resources to themselves and parents (mothers) respond to the decision of delayed school start immediately after the decision has been put into effect.
-This is confirmed by Figure 5C, which shows that being old- for-grade results in significant, positive effects.
-During grades 1-3, maternal employment rates increase by 4-6 percentage points (5-7% relative to Y_0) if their child is old-for-grade.30
+When we focus on how the counterfactual employment rates diverge at age seven, Figure 5B shows employment rates for mothers who have old-for-grade children are consistently above those for mothers who have young-for-grade children until the child turns 17, with the largest differences occurring in the early schooling years.
+Hence, a later school start allows parents to allocate more resources to themselves, and parents (mothers) respond to the decision of delayed school start immediately after the decision has been put into effect.
+This is confirmed by Figure 5C, which shows that being old-forgrade results in significant, positive effects.
+During Grades 1-3, maternal employment rates increase by four to six percentage points (5-7 percent relative to Y_0) if their child is old-for-grade.